-Preference What you do Effect If the PowerBuilder system tables already exist, PowerBuilder does not use them when you create a new DataWindow object.
-Read Only Select the check box If the PowerBuilder system tables already exist, PowerBuilder uses them when you create a new DataWindow object, but does not update them.
+Preference What you Effect do If the PowerBuilder system tables already exist, PowerBuilder does not use them when you create a new DataWindow object.
+Read Only Select the If the PowerBuilder system tables already exist, check box PowerBuilder uses them when you create a new DataWindow object, but does not update them.
 You cannot modify (update) information in the system tables or any other database tables in the DataWindow painter when the Read Only check box is selected.